-Rhodes is committed to providing students with factual information about alcohol as well as confidential referrals for professional assistance in the event that they are needed.
+Rhodes is committed to providing students with information about alcohol and confidential referrals for professional assistance if needed.
 An awareness of the negative effects of alcohol consumption may assist you in your efforts to make safe and responsible choices about alcohol.
 Educational programs will be organized and conducted annually to promote continued awareness and encourage an attitude of genuine concern and care for others.
-Information concerning responsible use, effective party planning, indications of abuse or addiction, and resources for assistance are available for you or someone you care about in the Counseling Center.
+Information concerning responsible use, effective party planning, indications of abuse or addiction, and resources for assistance are available for you or someone you care about in the Student Counseling Center.